Shambhala International: Leadership by Sakyong Mipham Rinpoche

-Sakyong Mipham Rinpoche renamed the organization to Shambhala International in 2000, and led it through a range of organizational forms.
+The community had been deeply divided and in distress over the events surrounding Ösel Tendzin's death, and repeatedly turned to the elder statesmen of the Kagyu and Nyingma lineages for guidance.
+The succession of Ösel Rangdröl was approved by the heads of both the Kagyu and Nyingma lineages, who encouraged the community to persevere.
+Jamgön Kongtrül the third, one of the four regents of the Karma Kagyu lineage in the period when the Karmapa had yet to be recognized, issued a statement that "His Holiness [Dilgo Khenstse Rinpoche, head of the Nyingma lineage and the Sawang's teacher] and the Kagyu lineage holders are all in agreement that the Sawang Ösel Rangdröl Mukpo should become the lineage holder of Vajradhatu."

+In February 2000, restated articles of incorporation were signed, officially changing the name from Vajradhatu to Shambhala International.
+The change of name, which began informally with the Sakyong Mipham's assumption of leadership in 1990, reflected his approach of integrating the Shambhala teachings within Buddhism and making them the unifying principle of a Shambhala Buddhist sangha.
 Also beginning in 2000, Sakyong Mipham Rinpoche moved to enclose the previously secular teachings of Shambhala within the container of a new Buddhist lineage, known as Shambhala Buddhism.

 In early 2018, allegations surfaced of sexual misconduct and misuse of power by Sakyong Mipham Rinpoche toward his students.
 Following a series of reports by an initiative called Buddhist Project Sunshine on sexual misconduct within Shambhala International, the sitting board, known as the Kalapa Council, resigned.
 Sakyong Mipham Rinpoche stepped back from his teaching and governance roles, and has not acted in a spiritual or executive leadership role within Shambhala International since that time.
 Shambhala International hired a law firm to investigate the allegations, and in February 2019 the investigator issued a report of its findings, which included finding a pattern of sexual misconduct and at least one credible incident of sexual assault by Sakyong Mipham.

 Leadership by Shambhala Board

 In late 2018, a Shambhala Board of community members assumed executive leadership of the organization.
-It has claimed to implement some of the third-party recommendations for addressing community harm, including instituting a new Shambhala code of conduct.
+According to the organization, it has implemented some of the third-party recommendations for addressing community harm, including instituting a new Shambhala code of conduct.

 In February 2022, the Shambhala Board reached a mediated agreement with Sakyong Mipham Rinpoche that he would no longer hold administrative responsibilities in Shambhala International, and the organization's bylaws were amended to establish the Shambhala Board as an independent leadership body.